mochiyaki/dentist/medical-mcp/README.md

 ## 🚀 Overview

-`medical-mcp` is a specialized MCP server designed to bridge the gap between LLMs (like Claude) and highly reliable medical databases.
+`medical-mcp` is a specialized MCP server designed to bridge the gap between LLMs and highly reliable medical databases.
 It provides structured, real-time access to critical healthcare information, including drug databases, medical literature, and global health statistics.

-The server supports both **stdio** (for local IDE integration like Claude Desktop/Cursor) and **HTTP** (for remote or web-based usage) transports.
+The server supports both **stdio** (for local CLI/IDE integration) and **HTTP** (for remote or web-based usage) transports.

 ## 🛠 Architecture